ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-firewall.md

 ```
 oc login https://c100-e.us-south.containers.cloud.ibm.com:31394 --token=<TOKEN>
 ```
-If the command is successful, you can see the list of the projects in your cluster in your terminal by running the following command:
+If the command is successful, you can see the list of pods in your cluster in your terminal by running the following command:
 ```
 oc get pods
 ```